I've applied - what happens next?

 Replying to your offer

-You should reply to your offers through UCAS Track.
+You should reply to your offers through the UCAS Applicant Hub.
 You do not need to reply to any offers until all of the universities or colleges you applied to have notified you of their decisions.
 You can find out more about the different replies you can make, and when you need to do this, on the UCAS website.

 This is your first choice and if you meet the entry requirements specified in your offer, your place is confirmed.
 Please note that there are some courses within the health professions which will require additional conditions to be fulfilled once you have met any academic conditions.
 These are things like a DBS and Health check.
 You will be given more information about this once you have met your academic conditions.